paragbharg/RepData_PeerAssessment1/PA1_template.md

 ####After imputing the missing values:
 MEAN - Number of steps per day = 10766
 MEDIAN - Number of steps per day = 10762

+Imputing the NA valuse have no effect on the median values but the median has reduced by 3 steps.

 ## Are there differences in activity patterns between weekdays and weekends?
 Use the dataset with the filled-in missing values for this part.